ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ### Prelude: the reality of CS grad school applications

-As the fields of machine learning and NLP grow every year, the **competition for top PhD programs has become increasingly competitive.**
+As the fields of machine learning and NLP grow every year, the competition for top PhD programs has become increasingly competitive.
 There was a time when I was looking at the newly-admitted PhD students here in the US, and it's common to see them with first-author publications in top conferences prior to their PhD.
 One just need to look at [these tweets](https://twitter.com/ShirleyYXWu/status/1876033230186615251?ref_src=twsrc%5Etfw) from professors and admissions committee members during the Fall 2025 cycle in order to recognize how competitive the CS PhD Applications have been.

-Although I have worked on NLP-adjacent projects at [Thinking Machines](https://thinkingmachin.es/) in the Philippines, I didn't have any academic NLP research experience in my profile back in 2021.
+Although I have worked on NLP-adjacent projects at [Thinking Machines](https://thinkingmachin.es/) in the Philippines, I didn't have any academic NLP research experience back in 2021.
 Early on, I realized that pivoting from industry to academia will entail a lot of hard work.
 A part of me thought that maybe I should have just continued to PhD right after my Masters.
 But in hindsight, my experience in the industry validated that (1) I still like doing research and that (2) I can always go back to industry if academia didn't pan out.